Part 3: Management and Accountability

 Note: AOFM broadband classifications are nominally linked to Australian Public Service classifications as follows: AOFM1 corresponds to APS1 to APS4, AOFM2 corresponds to APS5 to EL1, AOFM3 corresponds to EL2 and AOFM4 covers higher level EL2.

-Two staff were located overseas during the year to support capacity building in sovereign debt management in Papua New Guinea and the Solomon Islands under the Strongim Gavman Program and the Regional Assistance Mission to the Solomon Islands respectively.
+Two staff were located overseas during the year to support capacity building in sovereign debt management in Papua New Guinea and the Solomon Islands.
+These positions are arranged under the Strongim Gavman Program and the Regional Assistance Mission to the Solomon Islands programs respectively.